Rastr13/NBody-Simulation/README.md

      alt="4 circles going counter-clockwise with line trails behind them" style="float: left; margin-right: 10px;" />

-Trails can be enabled in the world options
+Trails can be enabled and controlled in the world options, along the gravity strength